dicksont/jquery-xtable/README.md

 $.table('table').row(1).text()
 ```

-To get the text of the A1 cell:
+To get the text of the *A1* cell:
 ```javascript
 $.table('table').cell('A1').text();
 ```

-To get the value of the A1 cell:
+To get the value of the *A1* cell:
 ```javascript
 $.table('table').cell('A1').value();
 ```

 ## Statistics
-To sum, the value of column D in a table with the mlb class:
+To sum column *D* in *table.mlb*:

 ```javascript
 $.table('table.mlb').column('D').sum()
 ```

-To calculate the average of column D:
+To calculate the average of column *D* in *table.mlb*:

 ```javascript
 $.table('table.mlb').column('D').avg()
 ```

 ## Coordinate Remapping
 Remap coordinates by skipping the first header row.
-Retrieve the value of the A1 cell with the new coordinate mapping.
+Retrieve the value of the *A1* cell with the new coordinate mapping.

 ```javascript
 $.table('table').base('A2').cell('A1').value()
 ```

 Remap coordinates by skipping the first header row and first header column.
-Retrieve the value of the A1 cell with the new coordinate mapping.
+Retrieve the value of the *A1* cell with the new coordinate mapping.
 ```javascript
 $.table('table').base('B2').cell('A1').value()
 ```